 - "Kirov"- the Orlan (Sea Eagle) class of nuclear-powered heavy cruisers/battlecruisers, first one originally called Kirov.
 Real life examples of the Cool Boat- they are seriously heavily armed.
 Four in Russian service, three undergoing refits.

 - "Kiev"- the Krechyet (Gyrfalcon) class of hybrid cruiser/carriers.
-This name gets extra flavor from the fact that the first in the class was, in fact, named Kiev.
-This class was equipped with one of the worst naval fighter in Cold War history, the Yak-38 "Forger".
+As in case of the Kirov class, this class was known after its first unit, Kiev.
+This class was equipped with a number of antisubmarine helicopters and one of the worst naval fighters in Cold War history, the Yak-38 "Forger".

-- "Admiral Kuznetsov"- this is actually the Russian name (the final one anyway- going through a few) for the class, but it became the NATO reporting name too, since it fit the scheme.
-It's a one-of-a-kind large aircraft carrier with a heavy anti-ship missile battery, although three brother (Russian ships are generally male) vessels were planned.
-Has suffered from maintenance problems and once had to be towed home from the Mediterranean by a tug.
+- "Admiral Kuznetsov"- this is actually the Russian name (the final one anyway- going through a few - Riga, Tbilisi and Leonid Brezhnev) for the class, but it became the NATO reporting name too, since it fit the scheme.
+It's a one-of-a-kind large aircraft carrier with a heavy anti-ship missile battery, although three brother (Russian ships are generally male) vessels were planned - the incomplete Varyag was taken by the Chinese Navy and converted into the functional carrier Liaoning.
+Kuznetsov has suffered from maintenance and engine problems and once had to be towed home from the Mediterranean by a tug. =

 - "Slava"- the Project 1164 Atlant cruisers, also a "first-in-class" name.
 The reporting name remains the same, although Slava is now called Moskva- the reporting name of another class.